-The Trust’s engine ‘Kilmersdon’ poses with the newly-restored First Class coach No.4 in front of the platform at Washford, now very different and completely transformed since the Trust arrived there in 1977!
+The Trust’s smaller engine ‘Kilmersdon’ poses with the newly-restored First Class coach No.4 in front of the platform at Washford, now very different and completely transformed since the Trust arrived there in 1977!

-For many years, the Trust has held its Annual General Meeting in the village hall at Edington, Somerset.
-The event has also included modelling and photographic competitions.
-This venue has also hosted model railway exhibitions every New Year.
+For many years, the Trust has held its Annual General Meeting in the village hall at Edington, Somerset, close to one of the branch lines of the S&D. This venue has also hosted our model railway exhibition each January.

-The Trust has a number of area groups, which meet on a regular basis, staging talks and film shows.
+The Trust has two area groups, which – Covid guidance permitting – meet on a regular basis, staging talks and film shows.
 There is a group based in Dorchester, Dorset and another in the North of England.

 True to the purpose of the original Circle, the Trust has progressively built up a large archive collection.
 Since 2011, the paper archive has resided in the Somerset Heritage Centre in Taunton, making it widely accessible to the general public and ensuring conservation to high standard.
 Artefacts, large and small, continued to be displayed in the museum at Washford until 2020, when the West Somerset Railway issued a Notice to Quit the site.
 Since then, vehicles and artefacts have been leaving the site for alternative locations, most notably the Watercress Line in Hampshire, though some items have been loaned to the S&DRHT at Midsomer Norton.

 The achievements of the Circle/Trust over more than 50 years have undoubtedly fulfilled the objectives of that handful of enthusiasts who met to ‘do something’ in 1965; indeed, they must be beyond their wildest dreams.
 The Somerset & Dorset Railway has not passed into oblivion – both its memory and many physical artefacts live on.

 If you would like to support the Trust and its future, become a member.
 If you would like to take an active part in the Trust, there are many volunteering opportunities of all sorts, from researching and writing articles to hands-on rolling stock restoration and repair – contact us here.